ALDREDGE, GEORGE NATHAN

 Berry B. Cobb, A History of Dallas Lawyers, 1840 to 1890 (Bar Association of Dallas, 1934).
 Dallas Morning News, September 6, 1908.
 Dallas Daily Times Herald, September 5, 1908.
 William S. Speer and John H. Brown, eds., Encyclopedia of the New West (Marshall, Texas: United States Biographical Publishing, 1881; rpt., Easley, South Carolina: Southern Historical Press, 1978).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Joan Jenkins Perez, "ALDREDGE, GEORGE N.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fal03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Joan Jenkins Perez, "ALDREDGE, GEORGE NATHAN," accessed July 14, 2020, http://www.tshaonline.org/handbook/online/articles/fal03.

 Uploaded on June 9, 2010.
 Modified on April 5, 2018.
 Published by the Texas State Historical Association.